codeapples/treasure-box/src/materials/basicmath/diagonalization.md

 ---
-title: \[BM\] Diagonalization
+title: '[BM] Diagonalization'
 ---

 # Diagonalization of matrices

 ## Introduction

-Matrix diagonalization is the process of taking a square matrix and converting it into a special type of matrix - a so-called *diagonal matrix* - that shares the same fundamental properties of the underlying matrix.
+Matrix diagonalization is the process of taking a square matrix and converting it into a special type of matrix - a so-called _diagonal matrix_ - that shares the same fundamental properties of the underlying matrix.
 The diagonal matrix is a matrix where all the elements are zero except for the elements along the diagonal.

 The diagonal matrix is a special case of a triangular matrix, which is a matrix where all the elements above or below the diagonal are zero.